Neurotech-Hub/arduino-library-deploy/README.md

 ## Contributing

-Feel free to fork this project, make improvements, and submit pull requests.
-Contributions are always welcome!
+We welcome contributions!
+Feel free to fork this project, suggest improvements, and submit pull requests.
+Your input helps enhance this action for everyone.